 Tubac Day Trip Itinerary

-Just north of the Village of Tubac is the Tubac Golf Resort & Spa’s Stables Ranch Grill.
+Just north of The Village of Tubac is the Tubac Golf Resort & Spa’s Stables Ranch Grille.
 Once a Spanish hacienda, the resort’s restaurant is housed in the original stables, with the booths located where the stables were built.
-A beautiful view of the golf course can be enjoyed out the back windows of the restauraunt, and located next door is the bar, with saddles for seats!
+A beautiful view of the golf course and Santa Rita Mountains can be enjoyed from the restaurant, and located next door is the bar with saddles as seats!
 In addition to the historic décor, the continental menu will never disappoint.

-La Entrada de Tubac, situated on the west side of the Village of Tubac, has three options for lunch:
+La Entrada de Tubac, situated on the west side of The Village of Tubac, has two options for lunch:

 Elvira’s amazing décor of glass drops hung from the ceiling will thrill you as much as its Latin-American fusion menu.
-A second location of Wisdom’s, called Wisdom’s Dos, is located here, and the Tubac Deli and Coffee Company’s salads, sandwiches, smoothies, and hand-crafted pastries and pies will delight you!
+The Tubac Deli and Coffee Company’s salads, sandwiches, smoothies, and hand-crafted pastries and pies will delight you!

 Art galleries are scattered throughout Tubac and feature a large variety of art media in addition to beautiful jewelry.
 Local and regional art is found at Cobalt Fine Arts.
-Western Art is featured at Big Horn Galleries, and the Tubac Center of the Arts has a unique gift shop as well as changing exhibits of local, national and international talent.
-Art Gallery H is known for its large variety of art, including paintings, ceramics, woodwork, photography, mixed media pieces, and contemporary and Native American jewelry.
+Western Art is featured at Big Horn Galleries, and the Tubac Center of the Arts has a unique gift shop as well as changing exhibits of local, national, and international talent.
+Old Presidio Traders is a family-owned and operated trading post since 1982.
+They have a selection of American Indian handmade jewelry, pottery, rugs, kachinas, baskets, artifacts, and more.

 Needing to spruce up your home décor?
-Try Tubac Territory. their mesquite furniture will enhance any room in your home.
-Everyone will find a rug they like among the beautiful Navajo, Oriental and other types at Tubac Old World Imports.
+Everyone will find a rug they like among the beautiful Navajo, Oriental, and other types at Tubac Old World Imports.
 La Cucaracha de Tubac offers beautiful Mexican furniture, home décor, and Mexican folk art.

 Alternate Afternoon Activity:

-If you’d rather explore more history of the area, visit the Tubac Presidio State Historic Park.
-Arizona’s first state park, Tubac Presidio marks the location of Arizona’s first European settlement.
+If you’d rather explore more history of the area, visit the Tubac Presidio State Historic Park and Museum.
+Arizona’s first state park, the Tubac Presidio, marks the location of Arizona’s first European settlement.
 An underground archaeological site displays the adobe presidio’s ruins.
-The furnished 1885 Schoolhouse, Otero Hall and Rojas House are all on the National Register of Historic Places.
+The furnished 1885 Old Schoolhouse, Otero Hall, and Rojas House are all on the National Register of Historic Places.
 The park’s museum offers a fascinating look at the history of the Santa Cruz Valley and Arizona’s first printing press.

 Thank you for spending your day in Tubac!
 We hope to see you soon for another visit, or maybe even an overnight stay!
 Tell your friends and family what a great time you had and bring them with you the next time you come